 - 1 tsp lemon juice

-In a large bowl, mix the liquid from chickpeas with cream tartar and vanilla.
+In a large bowl, mix the liquid from chickpeas with cream tartar, lemon juice and vanilla.

 Using electric whisk, start beating on high speed and start adding sugar.

 Keep beating until stiff peaks hold in the meringue without it collapsing (it should take about 8-10 mins).